CptAlessio/dependency-monitor/README.md

 # dependency-monitor
-Scan one or more Github (private and public) repositories for any given dependency.
-Built using GitHub APIs and .NET core.
-Only support C# projects.
+dependency-monitor is an application designed to scan and identify GitHub repositories using a specific dependency.
+Both public and private repositories are supported.

+Using GitHub APIs, dependency-monitor authenticates and downloads the repository to your hard drive.
+It then looks for projects utilising the dependency by querying .csproj files.
+Dependency-monitor deletes all files when the analysis is complete.

 ### Requirements
-Requires GitHub personal access token.
+To run the application requires a valid GitHub personal access token.

-To generate one click on your profile image > settings > developers settings > personal access tokens > generate new token.
+To generate one, click on your profile image > settings > developers settings > personal access tokens > generate new token.
-Token must have "repo" rights and nothing else.
+Grant "repo" rights to the token.
+No other permission required.

 ### How to scan one repository:
-To scan one single repository start dependency-monitor as follows:
+If you want to scan just one single repository, start dependency-monitor as follows:

 ```
 dependency-monitor.dll